Amped: Freestyle Snowboarding

-Amped: Freestyle Snowboarding is an Xbox snowboarding video game.
-It is the first of the Amped video game series.
+Amped: Freestyle Snowboarding is an snowboarding video game developed by Salt Lake Games Studio and published by Microsoft Game Studios.
+It is the first of the Amped video game series and was released as a launch title for the Xbox.

 Released during the Xbox's launch, Amped is a snowboarding game focused on the tricks, instead of the racing style of play given by Electronic Arts SSX which launched with the PlayStation 2 in the previous year.
 The success of Amped was solidified by the successful launch of the sequels Amped 2 and Amped 3.

 Gameplay

 Utilizing the Xbox's built-in hard drive, Amped allowed for entire mountains to be loaded simultaneously, permitting completely free-style runs modelled on real resorts, rather than the linear courses of other snowboarding titles.

 The game also contains snowmen which players must strike down in order to advance their Career Mode characters' exploration options.

 The Xbox's built-in hard drive also allows users to create a custom soundtrack using their own music, as well as listening to the 150-plus tracks already offered in the game.
 Users can also listen to music by genre.

 The game is also well known for helping to launch the career of pop punk band Yellowcard due to the in-game soundtrack consisting of the complete One for the Kids album on it.
 The video game also contains three songs from band Ink & Dagger's album The Fine Art of Original Sin.

 As well, the game's instruction manual is written in a magazine-like format.